Code Used in this Tutorial Available

 Setup Assistant Tutorial¶

 The MoveIt!
 Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt!.
 Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot.
 Additionally, it generates other necessary configuration files for use with the MoveIt! pipeline.
-To learn more about the SRDF, you can go through the SRDF Overview page.
+To learn more about the SRDF, you can go through the URDF/SRDF Overview page.

 MoveIt! and ROS